 The switch can be mounted on a desktop or shelf or a wall.
 Make sure that there is proper heat dissipation from and adequate ventilation around the device.
 Do not place heavy objects on the device.

-2.4 Mounting the Switch on a Din-rail Chassis
+2.4 Din-Rail Mounting

-The switch also can be mounted on a din-rail chassis.
-The steps are:
+The steps to mount the switch on a Din-rail are: